claudijo/poker-ts/README.md

 # Poker (TypeScript)
-This is a TypeScript port of the C++ Poker library written by Janko Dedic [https://github.com/JankoDedic/poker](https://github.com/JankoDedic/poker).
+This is a TypeScript port of the [C++ Poker library](https://github.com/JankoDedic/poker) written by Janko Dedic.

 ## License
 [MIT](LICENSE)